 UNL expects that most of its interest income will qualify as "portfolio interest."
 In order for UNL to avoid withholding on any interest income allocable to non-U.S. shareholders that would qualify as "portfolio interest," it will be necessary for all non-U.S. shareholders to provide UNL with a timely and properly completed and executed Form W-8BEN or W-8BEN-E (or other applicable form).
-If a non-U.S. shareholder fails to provide a properly completed Form W-8BEN, W-8BEN-E, or other applicable form, USCF may request that the non-U.S. shareholder provide, within 15 days after the request by USCF, a properly completed Form W-8BEN, W-8BEN, W-8BEN, W-8BEN-E, or other applicable form.
-If a non-U.S. shareholder fails to comply with this request, the shares owned by such non-U.S. shareholder will be subject to redemption.
+If a non-U.S. shareholder fails to provide a properly completed Form W-8BEN-E, or other applicable form, USCF may request that the non-U.S. shareholder provide, within 15 days after the request by USCF, a properly completed Form W-8BEN, W-8BEN-E, or other applicable form.

-U.S. Treasury Regulations require withholding on certain distributions occurring on or after January 1, 2023 made by a publicly traded partnership.
+U.S. Treasury Regulations require withholding on certain distributions made by a publicly traded partnership.
 An exception under these rules applies if a publicly traded partnership certifies that it is not engaged in a trade or business within the United States at any time during its taxable year through the publicly traded partnership's designated date.
-In order to make this certification, the publicly traded partnership traded partnership is a certification.
+In order to make this certification, the publicly traded partnership must issue a "qualified notice" indicating that it qualifies for this exception.
 A broker may not rely on such a certification if it has actual knowledge that the certification is incorrect or unreliable.
 UNL intends to issue qualified notices that satisfy the applicable requirements and which confirms this exception from withholding.
 Certain aspects of these rules remain unclear.
-Until the IRS issues guidance further clarifying these rules, non-U.S. shareholders are urged to consult their tax advisors regarding the impact of these rules on an investment in our shares, and brokers are urged consult their tax advisors in making withholding decisions pursuant to these rules.
+Until the IRS issues guidance further clarifying these rules, non-U.S. shareholders are urged to consult their tax advisors regarding the impact of these rules on an investment in UNL shares, and brokers are urged consult their tax advisors in making withholding decisions pursuant to these rules.

 Gain from Sale of Shares.
-Gain from the sale or exchange of the shares may be taxable to a non-U.S. shareholder if the non-U.S. shareholder is a nonresident alien individual who is present in the U.S. for 183 days or more during the taxable year.
+Subject to the discussion below concerning FATCA (as defined below) and backup withholding, gain from the sale or exchange of the shares may be taxable to a non-U.S. shareholder if the non-U.S. shareholder is a nonresident alien individual who is present in the U.S. for 183 days or more during the taxable year.
 In such case, the nonresident alien individual will be subject to withholding tax imposed at a rate of 30% on the amount of such individual's gain.
 In addition, if UNL is treated as being engaged in a U.S. trade or business, a portion of the gain on the sale or exchange will be treated as effectively connected income subject to U.S. federal income tax to the extent that a sale of UNL's assets would give rise to effectively connected income.
 Section 1446(f) of the Code provides that certain transfers of a partnership interest, including an interest in a publicly traded partnership, may be subject to withholding tax imposed at a rate of 10%.